thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

 Whenever you execute a query that contains any data other than string literals you need to guard yourself against [SQL Injection](http://en.wikipedia.org/wiki/SQL_injection).

 All data should be escaped whether it comes from a posted form, another database query, read from a file, or returned from a web service.
-Anything that is not a hardcoded string that you typed yourself cannot be trusted and needs to be escaped.
+Anything that is not a hard-coded string that you typed yourself cannot be trusted and needs to be escaped.

 ### Escaping data with the mysql extension